michellemaile/checkpoint_portfolio/README.md

-# My Portfolio
+# Practice Portfolio

-This is a showcase of my work at Bloc.
-It will get me hired at a kickass company.
+This is a practice portfolio intended to expand coding skills